Paddling Paradise: Kayaking the Mekong and Nam Ou Rivers from Luang Prabang to Ban Xang Hai

 2Day Kayaking + Pak Ou Cave (35)

-This cave has two levels, so we visited the upper level first with our guide.
-For the lower level, our guide directed the way and he stayed behind in a hut nearby to prepare our lunch.
-Pau Cave remains a popular pilmigrage for Lao people, especially during the Lao new year, which is celebrated in April.
+Exploring the Pak Ou Cave, we first visited its upper level with the guidance of our guide.
+Moving to the lower level, our guide directed us while he remained in a nearby hut to prepare our lunch.
+The cave maintains its significance as a pilgrimage site for the Lao people, drawing increased attention, especially during the Lao New Year celebrations in April.

 IMG_2424[1].JPG